Sweet Alice Harris: Parents of Watts, Inc.

 As a witness to the 1965 Watts Rebellion, and as a way to help ease the tensions in her community that followed, Harris and a group of volunteers worked out of her house to help rebuild the community.
 Linking with other civic groups, she formed the Black and Brown Committee, which eventually became the Parents of Watts (POW) in 1979 and was incorporated in 1983.

 Today, POW operates more than 15 programs in eight houses purchased by Harris.
 It provides emergency food and shelter for the homeless, tutoring, health seminars and parenting classes, literacy courses, drug counseling, college and career preparation, and housing assistance for anyone who needs it.

 "We started working with youth and adults.
 I gave up my house so we would have a community center to help the children and keep them from getting killed," said Harris.
 "Then enrollment started going up at our schools.
 It let us know that what we were doing in the Parents of Watts was working."

 Honors and awards

 In 1993, Essence magazine presented Harris with an award for her work.
 In 2002, California lieutenant governor Cruz Bustamante named Harris "Woman of the Year," in honor of her community outreach efforts through Parents of Watts.

-Harris was featured on an episode of Extreme Makeover: Home Edition after a freak 2003 flood damaged her home.
+Harris was featured on an episode of television series Extreme Makeover: Home Edition after a freak 2003 flood damaged her home.

 In 2007, The Women's Conference awarded Harris a Minerva Award.
 In 2008, Harris received an honorary Doctor of Humane Letters degree from the University of Southern California.
-In that year, she was also named one of U.S. president George H. Bush's "Points of Light", bestowed upon citizens who made a significant impact in their communities through volunteer work.
+That year, she was also named one of U.S. president George H. W. Bush's "Points of Light", bestowed upon citizens who made a significant impact in their communities through volunteer work.

 On October 8, 2015, Harris was honored with the Community Leadership Award during California State University, Dominguez Hills' (CSUDH) Founders' Dinner.